SEEDS: Scalable Educational Experiences with Digital Scaffolding

 A holistic solution that empowers both teachers and students at the schools for the blind by providing them with an ecosystem to engage, consume and enjoy rich experiences such as stories, quizzes, and games.

-*Research paper accepted at COMPASS - to be published
+*Research paper accepted at COMPASS - link to the paper

 Role